microsoft/AL-Go/Scenarios/secrets.md

 ## <a id="Azure_Credentials"></a>**Azure_Credentials** -> Connect to Azure

-By creating a secret called Azure_Credentials you can give your GitHub repository access to an Azure KeyVault, from which you can read secrets and use for managed signing of your apps.
+By creating a secret called Azure_Credentials you can give your GitHub repository access to an Azure Key Vault, from which you can read secrets and use for managed signing of your apps.
 You can use a managed identity or an app registration (service to service) for authentication.

 > \[!NOTE\]
 > In order to use a KeyVault for signing apps, it needs to be a premium SKU KeyVault.
 You can use this command to modify an existing KeyVault: `az keyvault update --set properties.sku.name=premium --name <KeyVaultName> --resource-group <ResourceGroupName>`